mayamc/mayaportfolio/README.md

 ## Document Types

-The following are the details of the projects that I have worked on:
+The following are the types of documentation projects that I have worked on:

 -  [Administering Oracle Identity Governance](https://docs.oracle.com/en/middleware/idm/identity-governance/12.2.1.4/omadm/index.html):
   This guide provides details for enterprises to setup delegated administrators, who are users empowered to manage the identities, passwords, password policies, and access of other users.